realgoatish/tusculum/README.md

 Automated heading ranks for HTML document outline using Svelte.
 Contains 2 components that will automatically generate proper `<h2>`-`<h6>` elements based on the section structure of your HTML document.

-Tusculum doesn't handle `<h1>` tags, since (you should only have one per page)[https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#multiple_h1_elements_on_one_page].
+Tusculum doesn't handle `<h1>` tags, since [you should only have one per page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#multiple_h1_elements_on_one_page).
 Automating this wouldn't be worth the accessibility pitfalls it would invite.

 Each `H` inside of root `Section` will become `h2`.
 If you nest two `Section` components, each `H` inside will become `<h3>`, etc.